saicumbulam/System-Design/system design popular/Kafka.md

 ![picture 3](../images/910768472656c88ecaafd7dfb1ff001640a86c6165533010dba72712d6d81996.png)

-- Apache Kafka is that of retention, which is the durable storage of messages for some period of time.
-Kafka brokers are configured with a default retention setting for topics, either retaining messages for some period of time (e.g., 7 days) or until the topic reaches a certain size in bytes (e.g., 1 GB).
+-  Kafka brokers are configured with a default retention setting for topics, either retaining messages for some period of time (e.g., 7 days) or until the topic reaches a certain size in bytes (e.g., 1 GB).

 - Controller periodically checks the health of other brokers in the system.
 In case it does not receive a response from a particular broker, it performs a failover to another broker.
 It also communicates the result of the partition leader election to other brokers in the system.